Journal or Book Title

 Eno Foundation for Transportation, Inc.

 Braunschweig, Charles D.; Crum, Michael R.; and Allen, Benjamin J., "Evolution of Motor Carrier Contracting" (1995).
-Supply Chain and Information Systems Publications.
+Supply Chain Management Publications.
 12.